meta-llama/llama-recipes/recipes/quickstart/NotebookLlama/README.md

 - Support for ingesting a website, audio file, YouTube links and more.
 We welcome community PRs!

 ### Scratch-pad/Running Notes:

-So right now there is one issue: Parler needs transformers 4.43.3 or earlier and to generate you need latest, so I am just switching on fly

 Actually this IS THE MOST CONSISTENT PROMPT:
 Small: